West U Location

 Can be hard to prevent with toddlers and young children learning to walk.
 Reviews of research from the National Library of Medicine show about one-third of kids in the baby-tooth stage get a dental injury at some point, often from simple falls.

-Call our office at (713) 242-1288
+Call our office, or reach out after-hour emergency line, at (713) 242-1288

 Gentle Emergency Care That Keeps Kids Comfortable